 How to File A Broker Complaint

 When an investor feels like he/she has been defrauded or somehow ripped off by their financial advisor, the investor can and has the right to file a complaint.
 The complaint can be filed on FINRA’s website; however, the first step that should be taken before filing a complaint is to immediately contact the firm for whom the broker or advisor works and speak directly to the broker/advisor.
 This way you can ask about any transactions that you do not understand, or did not authorize, and allow the advisor to provide an explanation.
 Once you have contacted your advisor, if you believe the response provided is insufficient, the next step would be to bring the issue to the branch manager or compliance department of the firm.
 The best way to submit your complaint to the branch manager or compliance department is to do it in writing and make sure you keep copies of all correspondence between you and the brokerage firm.
 If the issue is not resolved to your satisfaction, this is the time to file your complaint with FINRA.
 If you believe you have lost money, or suffered damages, due to the conduct of your advisor, you should immediately contact a lawyer to assist you with your potential claim.
-If you would like more information about Kass Shuler’s Investor Advocates, please complete the form below and we would be happy to have one of our lawyers contact you for a free consultation.
+If you would like more information about Schwartz’s Investor Advocates, please contact us or complete the form below and we would be happy to have one of our lawyers contact you for a free consultation.